LucidVR/opengloves-driver/BUILDING.md

 This should generate Visual Studio project files in the `build/` folder, which you can then compile.

+# Building with Visual Studio Build Tools
+* run a cmake build in the `build/` folder
+  * `cmake --build . --config Release`
+  * The artifacts of the build will be outputted to `build/Debug/`, or `build/Release/` depending on build configuration

 # Building with Visual Studio IDE
 * Open the Visual Studio project (.sln file) in the `build/` folder
 * You should already have the ability to build the driver by pressing `Ctrl + Shift + B`
   * The artifacts of the build will be outputted to `build/Debug/`, or `build/Release/` depending on build configuration

-# Building with Visual Studio Build Tools
-* run a cmake build in the `build/` folder
-  * `cmake --build . --config Release`
-  * The artifacts of the build will be outputted to `build/Debug/`, or `build/Release/` depending on build configuration

 # Adding driver to Steam
+**Note:** For a more streamlined debugging environment, refer to [Debugging with Visual Studio](https://github.com/LucidVR/opengloves-driver/blob/develop/BUILDING.md#debugging-with-visual-studio).
+This step is for people who may not necessarily want to setup a debugging environment, or are testing release builds.
 * Copy the `openglove` folder into the steamvr drivers folder
   * Usually located `C:\Program Files (x86)\Steam\steamapps\common\SteamVR\drivers`
 * Running SteamVR you should see the driver activate two new controllers